Gifts from the Kitchen: New Takes on Holiday Traditions

 During the holidays, we all feel pressed for time, and nothing is better than an extra hand to help.
 A homemade coffee cake or a couple dozen frozen hors d’oeuvres would really fit the bill for someone who has a house full of guests.
 A container of soup or a pan of chicken enchiladas or lasagna would be the perfect gift for a busy family.
 Such dishes could be used right away, or frozen for the coming weeks.

 Half the fun of making and receiving the gift is the packing.
 There are endless possibilities both at local craft stores and online.
 Consider the item you intend to package.
 Is it fragile?
 Would it be best stored in the fridge or freezer; would it go stale sitting on the counter?
 Will you be mailing the item, or hand delivering?
 Each of these questions dictates a different kind of basic packaging.
+You can learn more about different packaging options here.

 There are endless ways to jazz up your packaging as well.
 Picture a plain cellophane bag or an aluminum pan wrapped with personalized ribbon (imprinted with holiday greetings and your name) to dress it up.
 Or consider creating custom labels; you can easily design your own using sticky labels available at the office supply store—which could include cooking instructions or recipe suggestions.